ChristofferHolmesland/MiniSpriter/README.md

 4. Editor is restricted to four colors, like Minicraft.
 5. Limited color palette, all colors in the editor can be displayed in Minicraft.
 6. Copy-paste java code from the editor to Minicraft to get them in the Minicraft color format.
+7. Animation!
+You can see how well your sprites fits together in an animation.
+You can also test different framerates to find the optimal one.